St. Elizabeth of Hungary

-In the year 1207, there was born to Queen Gertrude and King Andrew II of Hungary, a daughter whom they named Elizabeth.
-At the age of four, an agreement was made for her to marry the son of the Landgrave of Thurginia in southern Germany where Elizabeth went to live.
+In the year 1207, Queen Gertrude and King Andrew II of Hungary had a daughter.
+They named her Elizabeth.
+When she was four years old, an agreement was made for Elizabeth to marry the son of the Landgrave of Thurginia in southern Germany.
+Elizabeth was sent to live there.

 Elizabeth, prayerful beyond her years, was charitable, almost to a fault.
 She was so moved by the plight of the poor that she often laid siege to the Landgraves purse and ransacked the castle kitchen in order to provide for those in need.

 When the landgrave died, Ludwig, his eldest son, became the Duke of Thurginia.
 The young duke, at the age of 21, made Princess Elizabeth his wife and the first duchess of the realm.
 Elizabeth and Ludwig were very much in love and Elizabeth was deeply aware that God was truly the source of all love.

 During this time, the Third Order of Saint Francis and the Order of the Poor Clares swept the country.
 Elizabeth welcomed the spirit of St. Francis and eagerly became enrolled in the army of mortification and mercy.
 Her devotion to the poor deepened.

 In March 1222, Elizabeth gave birth to a son, Herman, and during the next three years, two daughters were born, Sophia and Gertrude.

 Elizabeth’s piety and charity flamed brighter than ever.
 Because her husband’s resources were proving insufficient to meet the needs of the poor, she gave away her own personal gems and jewels.

 No longer content with just almsgiving, she sought out the sick and the infirmed.
 No object of Elizabeth’s charity received more compassion than those afflicted with leprosy.
 The duchess was delighted to go on errands of mercy in secret.